hillsoftware/sv06/README.md

 # Sovol SV06 2.1.x bugfix build

+## Due to some issues with updates to Marlin 2.1.x bugfix causing extruder issues, I am temporarily removing v60 from the releases.
+If you are using v60 I encourage you to go back to v57 until the upstream issues are sorted and I can push a newer update.
+I am sorry for the inconvenience.

 ## This is for the STOCK Sovol mainboard that comes with the SV06

 ## NOTE THIS IS HIGHLY EXPERIMENTAL FIRMWARE!
 USE AT YOUR OWN RISK!